The story of the logo

 Of course reality is rather more complicated than this simplistic view, and simple diagram, but it does describe the essence of what is happening.

 If you are interested, Knut Acoustics has many good articles on Helmholtz motion.
 In particular K. Guettler: The Helmholtz motion.
 A brief introduction to the concept of "Helmholtz string motion" is a great place to start.

 High speed cameras can capture the string in motion, revealing to us that which is too fast for the eye!

 The video opposite shows Helmholtz motion being established in a bowed string.
-Although the instrument is an electric violin, the motion shown is the same on all bowed stringed instruments.
+Although the instrument is an electric violin, the motion shown is the same on all bowed string instruments.
 If ever you wondered if you really did need so much space between the strings...

 I highly recommend watching this video full screen!

 A 4/4 violin has a string scale length of 325-330mm.
 The video clearly shows the excursion proportionally to the length is quite small.
 Naturally in order to present the information in a reasonable sized diagram this movement is shown as being much wider than it really is.
 Whilst there are no rules regarding logo aspect ratios, computers love squares.
 Icons are pretty much exclusively square and so on.